María Sabina: Interaction with the Western world

 Young people from the United States began seeking out María Sabina and the "magic" mushrooms as early as 1962, with numerous hippies, scientists, and other people visiting the remote isolated village of Huautla de Jimenez.
-Many 1960s celebrities, including Bob Dylan, John Lennon, and Keith Richards, were rumored to have visited María Sabina, but these claims cannot be substantiated as no photographic evidence or written reports of the visits by the rock stars themselves have ever been reported.

-Their lack of respect for the sacred and traditional purposes caused María Sabina to remark: Before Wasson, nobody took the children simply to find God.
+Due to young American visitors' lack of respect for the sacred and traditional uses of los niños santos María Sabina remarked: Before Wasson, nobody took the children simply to find God.
 They were always taken to cure the sick.

 As the community was besieged by Westerners wanting to experience the mushroom-induced hallucinations, Sabina attracted attention from the Mexican police who believed her to be a drug dealer.
 The unwanted attention completely altered the social dynamics of the Mazatec community and threatened to terminate the Mazatec custom.
 The community blamed Sabina; consequently she was ostracized, her house was burned down, her son was murdered, and she was briefly jailed.
 Sabina later regretted having introduced Wasson to the practice, but Wasson contended that his only intention was to contribute to the sum of human knowledge, despite being funded by the CIA's mind control project MKUltra.
 Though later released documents reveal Wasson was unaware of the true intention behind the funding.
 The way that he is credited in modern history with "discovering" the power of the sacred mushrooms, has been described as a narrative which "mimic[s], in many ways, the colonialist language of "discovery"."

 From 1967 to 1977 life returned to normal conditions for Huautla de Jimenez and the Mazatec after the Mexican Army blocked American, European and Mexican hippies or other unwanted visitors from entering on the only roads into the town.
 A few Federales also patrolled the town to evict undesirable foreign visitors.

 Álvaro Estrada wrote a biography of María Sabina that was translated into English by Henry Munn.
 Sabina spoke only Mazatec and many of her supposed quotes in English are not verified.
 Munn, who had lived in Huautla de Jimenez and knew the Mazatec language, wrote two reports on sacred mushroom veladas and curanderos: The Mushrooms of Language was about the traditional ceremonies of the typical curanderos in Huautla; the second was called The Uniqueness of María Sabina.
 Another book on her song-poem chants was María Sabina: Selections by Jerome Rothenberg.
 The Sacred Mushroom of Mexico, by Brian Akers, has excerpts from five Mexican authors translated from Spanish to English.
 Los Hongos Alucinantes (in Spanish) by Fernando Benitez dispels many rumors about her life.